Home > What are the operational considerations for roller blinds?

 Geared crank-rod operated

-Geared crank rod operated roller blinds are used widely in schools, as they’re an exceptionally robust blind, making them a favourite with facilities managers.
+Geared crank rod operated roller blinds are used widely in new school developments, as they’re an exceptionally robust blind, making them a favourite with facilities managers.

 Furthermore, the option of removable crank handles allows operation of the blinds to be limited to authorised personnel (i.e. teachers), which save the blinds from being damaged by children or the general public.